Executive Committee (AAEC)

 Ann is a Social Science research analyst in the Administration for Children and Families of the U.S. Department of Health and Human Services.
-In her current role, she oversees research focused primarily on public initiatives related to early care and education (e.g., Head Start and child care subsidies) and on improving human services for Hispanic, immigrant, cultural, and linguistic minority populations.
+In this role, she oversees research focused on public initiatives related to early care and education and on improving human services for Hispanic, immigrant, cultural, and linguistic minority populations.
 Ann earned a B.A. in religion from Haverford in 1996, and an M.A. and Ph.D. in psychology from New York University in 2005 and 2008, respectively.
 While at Haverford, Ann served as a tour guide, a Customs Person, co-president of the Latin American Students Organization, summer camp counselor, and member of Lighted Fools.
 Ann is currently a member of the Alumni Association Executive Committee (AAEC), is a former Reunion volunteer, and has served on the Alumni Awards Nominations Committee.
 Ann and her family reside in New York, NY.

-Petra is a social studies teacher at Bard High School Early College Manhattan, a selective public secondary school in New York City that allows highly motivated and scholastically strong students to begin their college studies two years early.
+Petra is a social studies teacher at Bard High School Early College (BHSEC) in Manhattan, a selective public secondary school in New York City that allows highly motivated and scholastically strong students to begin their college studies two years early.
+Prior to working at BHSEC, she taught at an all-boys public high school in the Bronx, Urban Assembly Academy of History & Citizenship for Young Men (UAAHC), and also served as Education Program Associate at The Bronx Museum of the Arts.
 She earned a B.A. in history from Haverford in 1996.
 While at Haverford, she worked in the Eight Dimension office, was involved in the Minority Scholars Program, served on Customs Committee, and was an Honor Code orienteer.
 She earned an M.A. in social studies education from New York University in 2004.
-She is a member of the Multicultural Alumni Action Group.
+She is a former Admission volunteer.
 Petra resides in Jersey City, NJ.